What’s the Right Way to Find a Mentor?

 Ways to Find a Mentor

-Questions like- what qualifies you for the next position, what skills have you acquired, what network will help you move forth in your career are a few ones that you may need someone to guide.
-Your first manager, first project, the one who helped you on passing your first promotion, are a few among those to whom you owe your success to.
+Questions like- what qualifies you for the next position, what skills have you acquired, what network will help you move forth in your career are a few that you may need someone to guide.
+Your first manager, first project, and the one who helped you pass your first promotion are a few among those to whom you owe your success.
 These are the people who mentored you to come out successful from different challenges.
-They are teachers, personal or career guides, who see ahead help navigate a course to a destination.
+They are teachers, personal or career guides, who see ahead and help navigate a course to a destination.

 So who is the right mentor?